New York State to build suicide prevention competency among outpatient substance use disorder treatment providers

 Substance use is the second-most frequent risk factor for suicide.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), alcohol misuse or dependence is associated with a 10 times greater suicide risk than among the general population, and those who inject drugs are at 14 times greater risk.
 Alcohol intoxication is present in 22% of suicide deaths, and opioids are present in 20% of deaths.
 Another 30-40% of non-fatal suicide attempts involve alcohol intoxication, and 230,000 emergency department visits resulted from drug-related non-fatal attempts in 2011.

 There are other similarities between substance use and suicide.
 First, providers lack sufficient skills to treat patients who are either misusing substances or who express suicidal thoughts or intentions.
 Suicide and substance use are seldom addressed in health settings as health professionals report believing it to be the responsibility of another provider.
-Second, the stigma surrounding deaths by drug overdose and suicide may prevent people who have lost loved ones from reaching out for help, resulting in prolonged shock, anger, guilt, isolation, and depression.
+Second, the prejudices surrounding deaths by drug overdose and suicide may prevent people who have lost loved ones from reaching out for help, resulting in prolonged shock, anger, guilt, isolation, and depression.

 This “nexus” between substance use and suicide was recently brought front and center by SAMHSA in their new brief report Substance Use and Suicide: A Nexus Requiring a Public Health Approach.
 New York State–with 1,700 deaths by suicide and 1,937 deaths by drug overdose in 2014–has recognized this intersection and is commencing efforts to address it.